-Bear in mind: It is not the seller’s responsibility to ensure that these things are working for you.
-Having said that they should not misrepresent the situation if asked.
-Therefore, it is advisable to get any confirmations in writing via your Conveyancer.
+It is not the seller’s responsibility to ensure that everything is okay.
+But they should not misrepresent the situation when asked.
+It is always advisable to get these confirmations in writing through your Conveyancer.

-Your Conveyancer orders searches on your behalf but you pay for these.
+Your Conveyancer orders searches on your behalf and you pay for these.
 Usually a Local, Water & Drainage, Flooding & Environmental Search.
 In Wales a Coal Mining Search is often needed.

 Environmental searches reveal if the property is built on contaminated land.
 Where land is contaminated it is the landowners responsibility to remediate / resolve this and not the person who caused the contamination

 Water and drainage searches indicate whether the property is connected to the water mains and sewers and whether the property is built over any sewers which could result in access issues to repair them.